-- Exploring opportunities to further strengthen education and workforce development services by taking full advantage of the historic investments made possible through the Bipartisan Infrastructure Law (BIL), the Creating Helpful Incentives to Produce Semiconductors (CHIPS) and Science Act, Broadband Equity Access Program (BEAD), and the Inflation Reduction Act (IRA).
-These legislative initiatives will enable the District to modernize physical infrastructure while adding new high-quality jobs and promoting economic equity. - Establishing a "Creating a Business Engagement Blueprint Committee" to focus on policies and program initiatives with the creation of an advisory action plan that recommends policy directions and investments related to workforce development and educational systems to capitalize on transforming the ecosystem. - Creating a centralized system to increase access to career-building opportunities through diversity, equity, inclusion, and accessibility efforts as the District focuses on good jobs and quality careers across all sectors.
+- Exploring opportunities to further strengthen education and workforce development services by taking full advantage of the historic investments made possible through the Bipartisan Infrastructure Law (BIL), the Creating Helpful Incentives to Produce Semiconductors (CHIPS) and Science Act, Broadband Equity Access Program (BEAD), and the Inflation Reduction Act (IRA). - Establishing a "Creating a Business Engagement Blueprint Committee" to focus on policies and program initiatives with the creation of an advisory action plan that recommends policy directions and investments related to workforce development and educational systems to capitalize on transforming the ecosystem. - Creating a centralized system to increase access to career-building opportunities through diversity, equity, inclusion, and accessibility efforts as the District focuses on good jobs and quality careers across all sectors.